amzn/selling-partner-api-docs/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md

 Orders API:

--   getOrderBuyerInfo
+- getOrders

--   getOrderAddress
+- getOrder

--   getOrderItemsBuyerInfo
+- getOrderItems

+  **Important.** We recommend using the getOrder, getOrders, and getOrderItems operations to retrieve PII using the RDT because the getOrderBuyerInfo, getOrderAddress, and getOrderItemsBuyerInfo operations are scheduled for deprecation on January 12, 2022.

 Reports API:

 -   getReportDocument

-    **Notes:**
+    **Notes.**

-    -  The getReportDocument operation is considered a restricted operation only when a restricted report is specified.
-See the list of restricted report types below.
+    -  The getReportDocument operation is considered a restricted operation only when a restricted report type is specified.
+See the list of [restricted report types](#restricted-report-types).
     -  When calling the createRestrictedDataToken operation to get an RDT for the getReportDocument operation, the specified restricted resource can contain only a specific path, not a generic path.
-For more information, see [Tutorial: Get an RDT and call restricted operations](#tutorial-get-an-rdt-and-call-restricted-operations) and [Terminology](#terminology).
+For definitions, see [Terminology](#terminology).

 Shipment Invoicing: